 Readers couldn’t care less about the craft and framework behind a tale when emotions are in the mix.
-(You, of course, have to care very much about it, as the writer, but that’s another story.)
+(When you’re writing fiction, you have to care very much about it, but that’s another story.)

 Emotion is going to be your reader’s biggest takeaway…and their biggest expectation when they’re considering reading a book.
-And if you do it right — if you write a book that’s not only cathartic for your character and your reader but for you, too — you will definitely give your readers a journey they won’t forget.
+And if you’re writing fiction effectively — if you write a book that’s not only cathartic for your character and your reader but for you, too — you will definitely give your readers a journey they won’t forget.

 * My eyes stayed dry and my face intact, unfortunately.
 Incidentally, some things that do make me cry: Swing Kids, Titanic, the second half of the BBC Office Christmas special, the last scene in The Royal Tenenbaums (happy tears), “Levon” by Elton John, BEFORE I DIE by Jenny Downham, IF I STAY by Gayle Forman, LOVE, AUBREY by Suzanne LaFleur, WHEN BLUE MET EGG by Lindsay Ward, THE VELVETEEN RABBIT, the scene with Harry’s family near the end of HARRY POTTER AND THE DEATHLY HALLOWS, etc.